Skip to main content

 Costly

 3 on 6 dental implants are a significant investment.
-While still cost-effective, they still have a higher price tag than other teeth improvements like snap-on dentures.
+They still cost more than other tooth replacement options like snap-on dentures.

 How Long Do 3 on 6 Dental Implants Last?